 Treasurer Guardian of the club finances and for ensuring auditable reporting of finances is available as required and presented at the AGM/EGM.
 Liaison with the school regarding venue bookings / issue resolution

-Secretary Responsible for arranging the AGM/EGM and Management Committee meetings as required, recording meeting minutes and actions, liaison with the school regarding bookings.
+Secretary Responsible for arranging the AGM/EGM and Committee meetings as required, recording meeting minutes and actions, liaison with the school regarding bookings.